Mexico cuts spending on oil shock, shelves tainted rail project

 Analysts worry that Mexico's political crisis could further undermine implementation of a raft of major economic reforms seen as key to helping stem a slide in domestic oil output and bolster growth.

-The finance ministry still expects the economy to grow between 3.2 percent and 4.2 percent this year, Videgaray said, although economists forecast growth at just above 2 percent last year.
+The finance ministry still expects the economy to grow between 3.2 percent and 4.2 percent this year, Videgaray said.
+But in a client note, Barclays said it sees the cuts leading to a 40 basis point reduction in growth.

 Videgaray said Mexico would cut spending by 124.3 billion pesos ($8.29 billion) this year, equal to 2.6 percent of the 2015 spending plan.
 The government uses oil revenues to fund about a third of its budget.